Get Small Claims Paperwork Prepared, Filed, and Served, Fast & Easy

 Small Claims Online Or In Person

 $Flat Fee $499 · Includes Court Filing Fee

 Save time and money, by hiring LDA PRO Legal Document Assistants to prepare, file, and serve your small claim.
 For a flat fee we will prepare the necessary documents, spend time at the court house filing your case, serve the Defendants, and prepare you for your hearing.
 Take advantage of our expertise and low cost fees.
 Don’t waste time in line at the court house, waiting for your number to be called and worry about whether or not your case will be filed.

-Within The Sacramento Region.
+Within the Sacramento region.

 How Much Can You Sue for in Small Claims Court?

-Prepare For Small Claims Hearing
+Prepare For Small